mercylyn/mprogproject/REPORT.md

 * Use global variable updateDonut to use update function in other function e.g. radio button in the grouped bar chart and bubbles in the bubble chart.

 # challenges #
-* stacked bar chart to grouped bar chart
+## From stacked bar chart to grouped bar chart ##

+Converting the data to use for the stacked bar chart was a big challenge.
+Eventually, I decided to use a grouped bar chart, because it was easier to convert the data for this visualization and it would give a clear overview of the different years in which music of The Beatles appeared in the charts.
+It would have been educational to make a stacked bar chart, but I also had to made the decision to switch to be on schedule.

-* positioning elements on website: grid system
+## positioning elements on website: grid system ##
 * positioning the visualisations to clearly observe the data
 * updating charts especially the pie chart